aulisek/AM_pwm_encoder/README.md

 # Raspberry Pi RGB LED Controller with Rotary Encoder

 This project demonstrates how to control the color and brightness of a 4-legged RGB LED using a rotary encoder and a Raspberry Pi.
 The rotary encoder allows users to adjust the brightness of red, green, or blue color channels individually, and the built-in button lets users toggle between colors.
+Tested on python version: 3.11.2.

 ## Components